Understanding the Issues, Their Causes and Solutions in Microservices Systems: An Empirical Study: Discussion and Needs for Future Research

 \textbf{Build Issues}: Build is a process that compiles code, runs unit tests, and produces artifacts that are ready to deploy as a working program for the software release.
 The build process may consist of several activities, such as parsing, dependency resolution, resource processing, and assembly \cite{lou2020}.
 Our study results indicate that 7.87\% of the issues are related to the build process of microservices systems, mainly due to GPE and SD\&IA, and most of the build issues are addressed by upgrading tools and platforms, managing infrastructure, and fixing artifacts.
 The types of build issues, their causes, and solutions indicate that most build problems of microservices systems occur during the parsing, resource processing, and assembly activities.
 These results can help practitioners to avoid various types of build issues.
 For example, practitioners should not add unnecessary dependencies in Docker build files and introduce outdated Kubernetes versions while establishing build and deployment pipelines for microservices systems.
 The most frequently reported build issues are mainly related to compilation and linking phases of build process.
-It would be interesting to further explore the build process of microservices systems in the perspective of \faLeanpub (i) code analysis and artifact generation for the build issues, and (ii) the effort required to fix the build issues in microservices systems.
+We identified one prior study that proposes a taxonomy of build-specific issues, and its results are partially aligned with our findings \cite{A45-lou2020understanding}.
+However, It would be interesting to further explore the build process of microservices systems in the perspective of \faLeanpub (i) code analysis and artifact generation for the build issues, and (ii) the effort required to fix the build issues in microservices systems.

-\FrameSep=3pt\FrameRule=0.5pt\begin{framed} \textit{The majority of build errors are related to build scripts, plugin compatibility, and docker build failures.
-It is crucial for practitioners to focus on these aspects and ensure that build scripts are error-free, plugins are compatible, and Docker build files do not contain unnecessary dependencies.} \end{framed}

 \textbf{Service Execution and Communicating Issues}: Generally, microservices systems communicate through synchronous (e.g., HTTP/HTTPS) and asynchronous (e.g., AMQP) protocols to complete the business process.
 The taxonomy of our study shows that 8.03\% of the issues are related to the execution and communication of microservices mainly because of ICC (e.g., \textsc{incorrect configuration setting}) and GPE (e.g., \textsc{syntax error in code}).
 Most of the service execution and communication issues are addressed by fixing, adding, and modifying artifacts.
 Microservices systems may have hundreds of services and their instances that frequently communicate with each other.
 Service execution and communication in microservices systems can also exacerbate the issues of resiliency, load balancing, distributed tracing, high coupling, and complexity \cite{newman2020building}.
 Several studies (e.g., \cite{yu2019survey}) also confirm that poor communication between microservices and their instances poses significant challenges for deployment, security, performance, fault tolerance, and monitoring of microservices systems.
 The identified issues, causes, and solutions can help practitioners to (i) to identify the problem areas of service execution and communication and (ii) adopt the strategies to prevent microservices execution and communication issues.
 Moreover, we argue that future studies can \faLeanpub (i) propose architecture techniques for microservices systems with a particular focus on highly resilient and low coupled microservices systems in order to address service discovery issues, and \faMale (ii) propose solutions to trace and isolate service communication issues to increase fault tolerance.